Unleash/unleash-flutter-sdk/README.md

 The [Unleash context](https://docs.getunleash.io/reference/unleash-context) is used to evaluate features against attributes of a the current user.
 To update and configure the Unleash context in this SDK, use the `updateContext`, `setContextField` and `setContextFields` methods.

-The context you set in your app will be passed along to the Unleash proxy or the front-end API as query parameters for feature evaluation.
+The context you set in your app will be passed along to the Unleash Edge or the front-end API as query parameters for feature evaluation.

 The `updateContext` method will replace the entire (mutable part) of the Unleash context with the data that you pass in.